sauce-archives/isign/README.rst

 .. code::

   $ cd isign
-  $ dev/setup.sh
+  $ dev/setup.sh   # This may require sudo, depending on how you installed Python
   $ ./run_tests.sh

-If the tests don't pass please file an issue.
-And please keep the tests up to date as you develop.
+If the tests don't pass please `file an issue <https://github.com/saucelabs/isign/issues>`__.
+Please keep the tests up to date as you develop.

 Note: some tests require Apple's
 `codesign <https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/codesign.1.html>`__